The greenhouse gas emissions in the city are decreasing

 The total amount of direct GHG emissions have been decreasing since 2013.
 The Norwegian Environment Agency publishes emission statistics anually.

 The statistics shows that the direct GHG emissions from road traffic have been reduced by over 15 percent compared to 2009.
 The change is mostly due to an increased adoption of biofuels, increased share of electric vehicles and a renewed car fleet.

-Road traffic is the sector with the largest share of emissions in Oslo, and in 2017 heavy duty and light vehicles together emitted 583,682 tonnes CO2e, or 54 percent of all the GHGs in the city.
+Road traffic is still the sector with the largest share of emissions in Oslo, and in 2018 heavy duty and light vehicles together emitted 47 percent of all the GHGs in the city.

 The climate indicators show a possible continuation of the emission reductions

 The emission statistics are published on a yearly basis, with a bit more than one year delay.
 The municipality of Oslo, through its Climate Agency, collects and publishes climate indicators in order to be able to assess how the GHG emissions will develop until the next update of statistics.
 The indicators are also used to evaluate how measures and policy instruments influence the emissions.
 The climate indicators are based on statistics from various organisations in Oslo and are published three times per year in the Climate Barometer reports (in Norwegian), as well as graphically on KlimaOslo.no (in Norwegian).

 Statistics for vehicles passing through the city’s toll ring show that the share of electric vehicles is increasing.
-This shows that more and more are choosing an electric vehicle when they drive in Oslo.
+This shows that more and more people are choosing an electric vehicle when they drive in Oslo.
 This development indicate a potential continuation of the reduction in greenhouse gas emissions from road traffic in Oslo.

 Most of the other indicators in the climate barometer indicate either a stable trend or a reduction in GHG emissions from other sectors.